 What is osteopathy?

-Andrew Taylor Still, the world’s first osteopath, founded this therapy in 1874 in an effort to address his concerns regarding inadequacies in existing medical practices.
-His mission was to correct structural imbalances so that the body could work normally in order to relieve or prevent all that ailed his patients.
+Osteopathy was founded by Dr. Andrew Taylor Still, in 1874, in Baldwin, Kansas, USA, in an effort to address his concerns regarding inadequacies in existing medical practices.
+His mission was to correct structural imbalances so that the body could work optimally in order to relieve or prevent all that ailed his patients.

-Today, Still’s legacy lives on as osteopathic manual practitioners use palpatory skills and manual treatments to assess and treat restrictions in movement throughout the major systems of the body.
-These include the musculoskeletal, neurovascular, endocrine, digestive, cardio-respiratory, urinary and fascial systems.
+Today, Still’s legacy lives on as Osteopathic Manual Practitioners use their knowledge of anatomy and physiology, and with manual skills, assess for and treat restrictions in movement throughout the major systems of the body.
+These systems include the musculoskeletal, neuro-vascular, endocrine, digestive, cardio-respiratory, urinary and fascial systems.

 The purpose of osteopathy:

-o To restore structural mobility and flexibility in order to decrease pain and improve function
+o To restore structural mobility in order to decrease pain.

-o To assess and treat the body as a whole, taking into consideration the inter-relationships between the various systems
+o To assess and treat the body as a whole, taking into consideration the various structures and their inter-relationships.

 Learn more about the conditions osteopathic manual practitioners can treat, or visit the Ontario Association of Osteopathic Manual Practitioners to learn more about osteopathy.